TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/MenuHierarchy/Index.rst

 General rules for using `..toctree::`
 =====================================

-The first headline of an rstfile is its "doctitle", the "document title" property.
-It is used for references and appears in menus for example. **(1) Each rstfile should have a doctitle.**
+The first headline of an rstfile is its "doctitle".
+That is the document's title property.
+It is used for references and appears in menus for example.

+1. **Each rstfile should have a doctitle.**

-**(2) Do not use any additional headlines (sections) if the rstfile contains a** `.. toctree::` **directive.**
+2. **Do not use any additional headlines (sections) if the rstfile contains a** `.. toctree::` **directive.**

-*Note:* In reST-jargon it is "sections" what we call "headlines" here.
+*Note:* What we call "headlines" here are "sections" in reST-jargon.